gtfierro/XBOSDriver/README.md

   most likely as the result of a metadata subscription
 * *handle push traffic*: a driver should be able to be the destination of an underlying services -- handling ports and push protocols in twisted was always very difficult, especially regarding ipv6
+* *Go-like packaging for drivers*: instead of reading ONLY out of a central repository (which we will have), let drivers/config files specify full URLs for driver locations so that they can be more easily referenced/fetched.
+This could use Git, Mercurial SVN, HTTP, SSH, etc to fetch the drivers

 ## Languages